Sunday Scribblings #69 - Wicked

 Maybe it’s a New England thing, but wicked is not a word that I use extensively, especially in the sense of bad/immoral/mean/rotten/sinful blah, blah, blah.
 (I have lots of other, much more (ahem) creative, although not totally original, words that I use when I need to express myself negatively.
 Perhaps there will be a Sunday Scribblings topic devoted to that particular subject in the future!!)
 Instead, I seem to use it as an adjective as listed in #5 above- to enhance the adverb, usually in the positive — as in wicked good.
 And also as in, it’s wicked easy to get off the track while blogging — as I was putting this post together, I managed to visit and leave comments on 7 or 8 other wicked great to read blogs!!

-8 Responses to “Sunday Scribblings #69 - Wicked”
+8 thoughts on “Sunday Scribblings #69 – Wicked

 Wicked awesome post!